 By the time many couples come to see me, they are often painfully trapped in conflict and need help fast.
+Sometimes it

 Couples can get into trouble when there has been some form of relationship crisis.
 They can also get caught up in negative patterns that prove hard to break out of.
 You can’t find your way back to what made you fall for each other in the first place.